 Items needed: Pink, yellow and red roses (1-2 of each) in a vase with additional cream roses which is on a table in front of the speakers.
 Cream roses for each PNM.
-(Each speaker holds the colored rose They are referencing when speaking then adds them to the cream roses in the vase when their speech is finished.)
+(Each speaker holds the colored rose she is referencing when speaking then adds them to the cream roses in the vase when her speech is finished.)